 - Do the Floss (no, we don't mean the dance)

-Let's start with tip number 1, which describes a safe and easy way to clean your clear aligners.
+Let's start with tip number 1, which describes our favorite technique for how to clean plastic retainers.

 1. Use a Toothbrush